-Who do you think hosts would be more likely to give an interview: the detail-oriented go-getter who submitted a flawless application and powerful follow-up message or the free-spirited wanderer who fired off a subpar application and never bothered to follow up?
+Who do you think hosts would be more likely to give an interview: the detail-oriented go-getter who submitted a flawless application and professional follow-up message or the free-spirited wanderer who fired off a subpar application and never bothered to check back in?

 If you’ve nailed the first seven steps of this article, I have some good news: you’re going to get interviewed for many of those tasty long-term sitting jobs you’ve been dreaming about.